COVID-19 Resources for Long-Term Care

-Team Cantata Health is committed to helping our partners in healthcare through this challenging time.
+Team Experience Care is committed to helping our partners in healthcare through this challenging time.
 This year has been, well, rough, to put it mildly.
 We’re ready for things to turn around and we know you are as well.
 We don’t know exactly when this pandemic will end, but we do want to help you through it.
 That’s why we’ve set up our COVID-19 Resource Center and want to highlight some important information for long-term care (LTC) facilities below.

 The revised COVID-19 nursing home visitor guidance directs nursing homes to significantly restrict visitors and nonessential healthcare personnel.
 This new measure CMS announced back in mid-March supersedes all prior CMS guidance, constitute the agency’s most aggressive and decisive recommendations with respect to nursing home safety in the face of the spread of COVID-19.

 - Restricting all visitors, effective immediately, with exceptions for compassionate care, such as end-of-life situations.